The 9 Payroll Best Practices For Small Businesses

 Your payroll process relies on you properly classifying your employees.
 If you only staff a few people whom you know and trust, the idea that you might be at risk of misclassifying your salaried employees may just seem silly — but it’s no laughing matter.
 Your company can quickly run into serious, tax-related issues with the IRS if you misclassify someone as a 1099 contractor, for example, when they’re really working for your company as a W2 employee.

-In fact, based on state-level research, somewhere between ten and twenty percent of employers are guilty of misclassifying workers, recording an employee as a 1099 contractor, for example, instead of as a salaried W2 employee.
+In fact, based on state-level research, somewhere between 10-20% of employers are guilty of misclassifying workers, recording an employee as a 1099 contractor, for example, instead of as a salaried W2 employee.
 Mistakes like that can ultimately impact your company’s revenue if you get hit with federal-level fines.
 Before you get your payroll process going, doublecheck that you have each and every one of your employees correctly classified, no matter how many of them you employ.

 Small business owners often worry that their cash flow will affect their payroll deadlines, and for good reason.
 If you don’t know how much of your revenue to put toward your payroll, an unhealthy cashflow could be disastrous.
 Setting aside the proper amount for payroll ahead of time will keep your system chugging along just fine without any cash flow-related hiccups.